Alegg0/Alec_Bluestamp_Portfolio/index.md

 # coreXY 3d printer
 A coreXY 3d printer involves a gantry with the x and y axes, and a vertical z axis.
-This configuration of 3d printer is superior to traditional "bed slinger" printers where the y and z axes are attatched to each other, inducing stress on the system as the z axis has to lift the heavy toolead.
+This configuration of 3d printer is superior to traditional "bed slinger" printers where the y and z axes are attatched to each other, inducing stress on the system as the z axis has to lift the heavy toolhead.
 A coreXY alleviates this issue by moving z axis independently from the x and y, allowing for longer printer lifespan and faster prints.

 <img src = "coolge.jpg" style= "width:50%; height: 50%">